evanseitz/personal_website/content/authors/admin/_index.md

 highlight_name: true
 ---

-My name is Evan Seitz and I'm currently a Computational Postdoctoral Fellow in the [Simons Center for Quantitative Biology](https://www.cshl.edu/research/quantitative-biology/) at [Cold Spring Harbor Laboratory](https://www.cshl.edu/).
-In this role, I've developed advanced interpretation techniques to understand gene-regulatory mechanisms learned by black-box deep neural networks.
+I'm Evan Seitz, a Computational Postdoctoral Fellow at the [Simons Center for Quantitative Biology](https://www.cshl.edu/research/quantitative-biology/) at [Cold Spring Harbor Laboratory](https://www.cshl.edu/).
+My work focuses on interpreting deep neural networks trained on genomic data, with an emphasis on uncovering the regulatory mechanisms encoded in DNA sequence.

-Previously, I obtained my doctorate at [Columbia University](https://www.columbia.edu/) working on Computational Biophysics in the [Frank Lab](https://joachimfranklab.org/).
-My thesis work focused on the development, interpretation and refinement of a geometric machine-learning approach to elucidate metabolic function in the form of a low-dimensional energy landscape and corresponding continuum of atomic structures.
+I'm the developer of **SQUID** and **SEAM**, two explainable AI methods for understanding what deep neural networks (DNNs) are learning from functional genomics data.
+SQUID uses surrogate models to interpret *cis*-regulatory mechanisms and was published in [*Nature Machine Intelligence*](https://www.nature.com/articles/s42256-024-00851-5).
+SEAM explores how genetic variation reshapes those mechanisms.
+I recently presented SEAM at the [ICLR Generative and Experimental Perspectives for Biomolecular Design (GEM) Workshop](https://openreview.net/forum?id=PtjMeyHcTt) with a preprint currently in preparation for journal submission.

-A commonality in my work is the navigation of biological complexity through the application of machine learning models augmented by advanced interpretation techniques.
+Previously, I completed my PhD at [Columbia University](https://www.columbia.edu/) in the [Frank Lab](https://joachimfranklab.org/), where I developed geometric machine learning methods to explore conformational landscapes of biomolecules using cryo-EM data.
+Across both molecular and genomic systems, a central theme in my work is using machine learning — and rigorous interpretation — to make sense of biological complexity.

-Almost a decade ago, previous to my scientific endeavors, my profession was in the [arts](https://vimeo.com/eeseitz) (specifically 2D and 3D animation and design).
-Although my path has changed, I still love to design and find ways to incorporate those skills into my scientific work.
-I also love learning new things and sharing my ideas and experiences with others.
-In my free time, I have fun hiking, bicycling, playing sports like tennis, and video games.
+Before my scientific career, I worked professionally in 2D and 3D animation and design.
+I still enjoy visual storytelling and bring this perspective to my research, especially when designing figures and communicating results.
+Outside of science, I enjoy hiking, biking, tennis, and board games with friends and family.

-This website provides an overview of my work in science and education.
-For more information, download my {{< staticref "uploads/resume.pdf" "newtab" >}}curriculum vitae{{< /staticref >}} {{< icon name="download" pack="fas" >}}
+This site serves as a hub for my work, ideas, and ongoing projects in computational biology and machine learning.
+For more information, you can download my {{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}} {{< icon name="download" pack="fas" >}}, or connect with me on [LinkedIn](https://www.linkedin.com/in/eeseitz).